 Referrals to the mobile pantry can be made one week prior to its visitation date.
 A referral is not needed to visit the LSS Delaware County Food Pantry.
 Simply stop in during business hours.

-New clients must provide IDs for every member of their household.
+Clients must bring ID as well as an ID for every member of their household.

-For adults, photo IDs (Driver’s License or state ID) are expected.
+For adults, photo IDs (Driver’s License or state ID) are accepted.
 For children, birth certificates, Social Security cards, insurance cards or school IDs are accepted.
-Proof of current address is also requested such as a lease agreement or utility bills delivered by the US Post Office.

 Lutheran Social Services of Central Ohio is a United Way agency, a member of Lutheran Services in America and a non-profit 501(c)(3) organization.